lxsameer/stochastic-socks/readme.md

 # Intro

-Socks 5 tunnel with a bit crypto / obsfucation.
+Socks 5 tunnel with a bit crypto / obfuscation.

 For every data chunk, a random initial vector is generated, which grants the stochastic behavior.